About reduced fares

 - There is also a Reduced-Fare AutoGate MetroCard for riders who use mobility aids or have service animals.
 With this card, you can enter and exit the system using the AutoGate.

-- Note: At this time, station booths are not making any Reduced-Fare MetroCard transactions.
+At this time, station booths are not making any Reduced-Fare MetroCard transactions.
 To transfer value from an expired card to a new one, visit one of our mobile sales buses and vans.